dbethune0109/catalog/README.md

 4. Enter python database_setup.py then hit enter.
 5. Enter python dummydata.py to create menuwithusers DATABASE with dummy data.
 6. Enter python finalProject.py then hit enter.
-7. Launch web browser then visit http://localhost:5000 to see Yatta Teriyaki menu page.
+7. Launch web browser then visit http://localhost:5000 to see Just Desserts menu page.
 8. Click on login to launch the login page with Facebook or GooglePlus.
 9. Login with a Facebook or GooglePlus accont.
 10. After login the user can edit, delete, or create new item.